 The background to the formation of TARA grew from concepts developed by the CSIRO Enabling Adaptation Pathways (EAP) project.
 Putting these concepts together and finding ways to make them operational forms the basis of the EAP-TARA framework.

 The first concept concerns the limitations of standard ecosystem services approaches, based on valuation and trade-offs, in planning for climate adaptation.
-We developed the concept of adaptation services.
+We developed the concept of adaptation services (also referred to as ‘nature’s contribution to adaptation’).
 These are the benefits from ecosystems provided to people help them adapt to environmental change.
 The adaptation services concept stresses option and insurance values of ecosystems, which have tended to be downplayed in the theory and application of ecosystem services.

 The third concept is the use of adaptation pathways as a basis for robust, adaptive decision-making under conditions of high uncertainty.
 The adaptation pathways approach allows for sequencing of adaptation decisions and actions, revealing trajectories of change, identifying actions that may prove maladaptive and providing a means to enable experimentation, co-production and learning.